Health & Counseling Services

 Free STI Testing

-The Kent County Health Department is offering free STI testing to Washington College Students
+The Kent County Health Department offers free STI testing to Washington College Students during the year.

 Emotional Support Dogs